redpelicans/peep/src/server/lib/evtx/README.md

 # EvtX

+EvtX has been developped originally to help the craft of service oriented socketIO servers.
+But it's now fully independent from socketIO.

-EvtX is a tiny layer to help method calls in an aspect oriented way.
-It has been developped to create service oriented socketIO servers.
-But it's fully independent from socketIO.
+It's just is a tiny layer to facilitate method calls in an aspect oriented way.

 It's mainly inspired by express and featherJS's hooks.
-Compared to featherJS it authorizes to hook any methods and not just CRUD ones, it's just 100 lines of code that help to call methods surrounded by hooks.
+Compared to featherJS it doens't just focus on CRUD methods, you can wrapped any methods you want.

+It's just 100 lines of code that help to call methods surrounded by before and after hooks organized in 3 levels: `evtx`, `service` and `method`.

 # Usage